oddjobs-maple/odd_job_guides/str-cleric/README.md

 until you get Bless to at least level 10.
 Of course, you only have to use these on an as-needed basis.

-When not in a party with someone who can cast Meditate on you, you may want a MATK buff to make your Heal more substantial:
+When not in a party with someone who can cast Meditation on you, you may want a MATK buff to make your Heal more substantial:

 | name             | MATK | MATK&sdot;s/meso | meso/s | duration | meso/unit | available from                                                                                                                                                                                              |